Transition metal hydroxide complexes

 Transition metal hydroxide complexes are coordination complexes containing one or more hydroxide (OH^{−}) ligands.
 The inventory is very large.

 Hydroxide as a ligand

-Hydroxide is classified as an X ligand in the Covalent bond classification method.
+Hydroxide is classified as an X ligand in the covalent bond classification method.
 In the usual electron counting method, it is a one-electron ligand when terminal and a three-electron ligand when doubly bridging.

-From the electric structure perspective, hydroxide is a strong pi-donor ligand, akin to fluoride.
-One consequence is that few polyhydroxide complexes are low spin.
-Another consequence is that electron-precise hydroxide complexes tend to be rather nucleophilic.
+From the perspective of electronic structure, hydroxide is a strong pi-donor ligand, akin to fluoride.
+One consequence is that few polyhydroxide complexes are low-spin.
+Another consequence is that in its electron-precise complexes, the hydroxide ligand is nucleophilic.

 Representative complexes

 Many hydroxo complexes are prepared by treating metal halides with hydroxide salts.
 Hydrolysis of basic ligands (amides, alkyls) also produces hydroxide complexes.

 Only a few homoleptic hydroxide complexes are known.
-These include the d^{6} species [Pt(OH)6](2-) and the d^{0} complexes [Ti(OH)6](2-) and [Zr_{2}(OH)8(mu\sOH)2](2-).
+These include the d^{6} species [Pt(OH)6](2-) and the d^{0} complexes [Ti(OH)6](2-) and [Zr_{2}(OH)8(μ\-OH)2](2-).